toddmotto/angularjs-styleguide/README.md

 # Angular styleguide

-*Opinionated Angular styleguide for teams based off of [@toddmotto](https://github.com/toddmotto/angular-styleguide)'s*
+*Opinionated Angular styleguide for teams.*

 #### What is this?

 A standardized approach for developing Angular applications at triplelift.
 This styleguide touches on concepts, syntax and conventions.

+### How to use
+**Rules are in bold** at the top of each bullet point, with example code shortly thereafter, and the "why" follows after that.
+The idea is that rule is the most important - a standard approach has merits of it's own - and should be the most accessible.
+Code clarifying/solidifying the rule comes next and explanations after that if interested.

 #### Community
-[John Papa](https://twitter.com/John_Papa) and [Todd Motto](https://twitter.com/toddmotto) have discussed in-depth styling patterns for Angular and as such have both released separate styleguides.
-[Check his John Papa's](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) and [Todd Motto's](https://github.com/toddmotto/angular-styleguide) to compare thoughts.

-> See the [original article](http://toddmotto.com/opinionated-angular-js-styleguide-for-teams) that sparked this off
+Most of the content and examples in this guide are based off of [John Papa's](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) and [Todd Motto's](https://github.com/toddmotto/angular-styleguide) style guides.
+Check their's out to see the originals and to compare thoughts.

 ## Table of Contents